kevchant/AzureDevOps-fabric-cicd-with-automated-tests/README.md

-# AzureDevOps-fabric-cicd-with-automated-tests to show how to operationalize fabric-cicd to work with Microsoft Fabric and YAML Pipelines in Azure DevOps and perform automated tests
+# AzureDevOps-fabric-cicd-with-automated-tests  to operationalize fabric-cicd to work with Microsoft Fabric and YAML Pipelines in Azure DevOps and perform automated tests

-Contains three different YAML files which can be used operationalize [fabric-cicd](https://github.com/microsoft/fabric-cicd) to work with Microsoft Fabric and YAML Pipelines in Azure DevOps and perform automated tests.
+Contains three different YAML files which can be setup as YAML Pipelines in Azure DevOps.
+So that you can operationalize [fabric-cicd](https://github.com/microsoft/fabric-cicd) to work with Microsoft Fabric and perform automated tests.

-Initially based on a blog post I published that shows how to [automate testing Microsoft Fabric Data Pipelines with YAML Pipelines in Azure DevOps]([https://www.kevinrchant.com/2025/03/18/operationalize-fabric-cicd-to-work-with-microsoft-fabric-and-yaml-pipelines/](https://www.kevinrchant.com/2025/05/01/automate-testing-microsoft-fabric-data-pipelines-with-yaml-pipelines/)).
+Initially created to accompany a blog post I published that shows how to [automate testing Microsoft Fabric Data Pipelines with YAML Pipelines in Azure DevOps](https://www.kevinrchant.com/2025/03/18/operationalize-fabric-cicd-to-work-with-microsoft-fabric-and-yaml-pipelines/).
+If you wish to focus solely on deploying fabric-cicd with YAML pipelines without any testing you can view my [AzureDevOps-fabric-cicd-sample repository]([https://github.com/microsoft/fabric-cicd](https://github.com/kevchant/AzureDevOps-fabric-cicd-sample))

-This repository currently caters for the three below scenarios.
+This repository currently contains the below three YAML files that you can configure for various scenarios:

 1. [fabric-cicd-demo-variables.yml](/AzureDevOpstemplates/fabric-cicd-demo-variables.yml) - Pipeline that is fully orchestrated Azure Pipeline variables.
 For scenarios where all the values are constant.
 2. [fabric-cicd-demo-wsparameters.yml](/AzureDevOpstemplates/fabric-cicd-demo-wsparameters.yml) - Pipeline that contains parameters that affect workspace values.
 Including workspace ID and items to deploy.